OxfordCityCouncil/OxfordCityCouncil.github.io/_posts/2017-02-04-repair-my-house.md

 ## Iterate, iterate, iterate

-Once we went live in January 2016 we were keen to get some early feedback from council tenants to see if we’d got it right.
+Once we went live in January 2016 we were keen to get some <a href="/downloads/Oxford Redesign Guidance Document V1.0.pdf">early feedback from council tenants</a> to see if we’d got it right.
 We invited them to bring in their own devices to test it on, and gave them a set of scenarios to work through.

 We discovered: